lassestilvang/symbi/src/components/README.md

 ### SymbiAnimation

-The main animation component that renders the Symbi creature with different emotional states.
+The main animation component that renders the Symbi creature with different emotional states using Lottie animations.

 **Features:**
 - Lottie-based vector animations for smooth, scalable visuals